harsh10121/AzureBot/README.md

 # Application's Architecture

-A real time chat application with camera and microphone integration, leveraging OpenAI's API, Socket.io, and MongoDB.
+A real time chat application with camera and microphone integration, leveraging OpenAI's API, Socket.io, WebRTC, and MongoDB.
 The app also features text to speech and speech to text capabilities.

 In the App, Node.js is used to provide runtime environment, React JS- a frontend library- is used to interact with the clients, MongoDB -a NoSQL databases- is used to store chat history and user history, Express JS which is a backend framework is used to handle API requests from client, Socket.io is used to provide real time communication between client and AI.